 You can only have one cash Junior ISA and one stocks and shares ISA at any particular time, but you can switch between the two.
 So, if you open a cash ISA at the start of the tax year, you can also open a stocks and shares ISA later in the year.
 You can then switch from cash to shares and vice versa.

 You can also decide to switch your cash ISA or stocks and shares ISA to a different provider to get a better return.
 But you would have to transfer all the money so that you were left with only one cash and one stocks and shares Junior ISA.
-When you reach 16 you are eligible for a standard ISA, so you could in theory have both an ordinary ISA and a Junior ISA, giving you two bites at the tax-efficient cherry.
+When you reach 16 you are eligible for to open a standard ‘adult’ cash ISA too, so you could in theory have both an ordinary ISA and a Junior ISA, giving you two bites at the tax-efficient cherry.

-The rules are complex – and in some cases differ from the rules on standard ISAs (for example, you cannot switch from a standard stocks and shares ISA to a cash ISA).
-Bear in mind, though, that some firms do not accept transfers into their Junior ISAs.
-You might also have to pay a penalty if you want to switch money from a cash Junior ISA that pays a fixed rate for a set term.
+Bear in mind that some firms do not accept transfers into their Junior ISAs.
+You might also have to pay a penalty if you want to switch money from a cash Junior ISA that pays a fixed rate for a set term, so check the small print carefully before moving your cash.

 The £100 rule